apache/wink/wink-examples/ext/Asset/readme.txt

 Description
 ===============================================================================
-- This is a simple example of an application that uses Symphony Asset concept.
+- This is a simple example of an application that uses Wink Asset concept.
   UsersAsset asset encapsulates a logic of mapping a collection of Users to different media types (atom, xml, json).
   The UsersAsset can be reused by different applications.
 - The service is used to get the list of existing users